Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Introduction

 \subsection{Research Questions and Paper Outline}

 In this study we are answering four research questions.
-The questions are aimed at detailed assessment of the method performance as well as empirical identification of optimal performance conditions.
-Additionally, we tackle the interpretability of the used classifier by directly extracting feature interactions from it.
+The questions are aimed at addressing the stated research gap in detail.
+That includes comparison of the proposed method to a commonly known one, identification of the optimal operating conditions, as well as formal assessment of the interpretability.

 The proposed method allows to extract samples of certain properties from the financial time series.
 In order to make use of the extracted patterns, we classify them into scenarios as a way of predicting the future.
-We consider two the most general price behaviours which can be traded - price crossing the target and price reversing from the target.
-The target can be arbitrary.
-In the current study it is either a price extremum or PoC (Point of Control - the price with the largest volume in the volume profile) as an attempt of bringing stationarity in the non-stationary financial time series.
-More complex scenarios can be considered for non-linearly valued instruments like options.
-The classification depends a lot on the feature space.
-Hence, answering the first two research questions, we investigate whether the chosen market microstructure-based feature space and model are appropriate for the proposed method and further experiments.
+We consider two of the general price behaviours which can be traded - price crossing the target and price reversing from the target.
+In the current study, the target is either a price level (extremum) or PoC (Point of Control - the price with the largest volume in the volume profile).

+Classification of the scenarios depends a lot on the feature space.
+By answering the first two research questions, we investigate whether the chosen market microstructure-based feature space and model are appropriate for the proposed method and further experiments.
 Below we list the research questions, while the hypotheses are formulated in the \nameref{methods} section.
-This way we gradually introduce technical aspects if the study to the reader.
+This way we gradually introduce the reader to the technical aspects of the study.

-To answer this question generally, we do not limit ourselves to a particular trading strategy.
-Instead, we set up a classification task and compare the classification performance of the methods.
+Aiming to answer this question as generally as feasible, we consciously avoid assessing the trading profitability for a specific trading strategy based no the two patterns.
+Instead, we set up a classification task and compare the classification performance on them.

 For the third research question we hypothesise that volume-based patterns will perform statistically better on a more liquid market (S\&P E-mini in our case).
-The reasoning is that if there are more large players on the market, the price is less price-action driven or "noisy".
-We use volume-based approach for pattern extraction and expect it to be more suitable for liquid markets.
+The reasoning is that if there are more large players on the market, the price is less price-action driven or "noisy", hence the representation (pattern) involving volumes will be more complete.
+We use VCRB method for pattern extraction and expect it to be more suitable for liquid markets.

-This final RQ arises from the field of explainable machine learning, seeking to assess to what extent we can improve the understandably of algorithmic trading.
+This final RQ arises from the field of explainable machine learning, seeking to assess to what extent we can rely on SHAP model explanations in the considered setting.